A Unified Hard-Constraint Framework for Solving Geometrically Complex PDEs: Experiments

 \subsubsection{Extra fields}

-We test the PINNs (with and without the ``extra fields'') on the Poisson's equation and the nonlinear Schrödinger equation (see Appendix~\ref{sec_a8_4}).
-We vary the network architecture and report the ratio of the the moving variance (MovVar) of $\overline{|\nabla_{\bm{\theta}}\mathcal{L}_{\mathcal{F}}|}$ to that of $\overline{|{\nabla_{\tilde{\bm{\theta}}}\tilde{\mathcal{L}}_{\mathcal{F}}}|}$ at each iteration (see Figure~\ref{fig:abla_ext}).
-In both linear and nonlinear PDEs, we find that models with the ``extra fields'' ($\overline{|{\nabla_{\tilde{\bm{\theta}}}\tilde{\mathcal{L}}_{\mathcal{F}}}|}$) achieve smaller gradient oscillations during training, which is consistent with our theoretical results in Section~\ref{sec:theo}.
-This is because the ``extra fields'' reduces the orders of the derivatives, which in turn reduces the accumulation of backpropagation, avoiding vanishing or exploding gradients.
+We test the vanilla PINN on Poisson's equation and nonlinear Schrödinger equation, where the control variable is whether to use the ``extra fields'', and the hard constraint method is not included (see Appendix~\ref{sec_a8_4}).
+We vary the network architecture and report the ratio of the moving variance (MovVar) of $\overline{|\nabla_{\bm{\theta}}\mathcal{L}_{\mathcal{F}}|}$ to that of $\overline{|{\nabla_{\tilde{\bm{\theta}}}\tilde{\mathcal{L}}_{\mathcal{F}}}|}$ (the one with the ``extra fields'') at each iteration (see Figure~\ref{fig:abla_ext}).
+In both PDEs, we find that models with the ``extra fields'' achieve smaller gradient oscillations during training, which is consistent with our theoretical results in Section~\ref{sec:theo}.
+This is because the ``extra fields'' reduce the orders of the derivatives, which in turn avoids vanishing or exploding gradients.